NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Acrobatic Performer.md

 **Prerequisites** trained in Acrobatics
 * * *
 You're an incredible acrobat, evoking wonder and enrapturing audiences with your prowess.
-You can roll an [[/act perform skill=acrobatics variant=dance]]{Acrobatics} check instead of a Performance check when using the [[Actions/Perform|Perform]] action.
+You can roll an [[Actions/perform skill=acrobatics variant=dance|perform skill=acrobatics variant=dance]]{Acrobatics} check instead of a Performance check when using the [[Actions/Perform|Perform]] action.
 If you are trained in both Acrobatics and Performance, you gain a +1 circumstances bonus on Acrobatics checks made to Perform.

 *Source: Pathfinder Player Core 2*
 *ORC*